laravel/docs/frontend.md

 Regardless of whether you choose to develop your frontend using Blade and Livewire or Vue / React and Inertia, you will likely need to bundle your application's CSS into production ready assets.
 Of course, if you choose to build your application's frontend with Vue or React, you will also need to bundle your components into browser ready JavaScript assets.

 By default, Laravel utilizes [Vite](https://vitejs.dev) to bundle your assets.
-Vite provides lightning-fast build times and near instantaneous hot module replacement (HMR) during local development.
+Vite provides lightning-fast build times and near instantaneous Hot Module Replacement (HMR) during local development.
 In all new Laravel application's, including those using our [starter kits](/docs/{{version}}/starter-kits), you will find a `vite.config.js` file that loads our light-weight Laravel Vite plugin that makes Vite a joy to use with Laravel applications.

 The fastest way to get started with Laravel and Vite is by beginning your application's development using [Laravel Breeze](/docs/{{version}}/starter-kits#laravel-breeze), our simplest starter kit that jump-starts your application by providing frontend and backend authentication scaffolding.